 Now that you know about an email popup, let’s check out the different types of popups!

-Types of Email Popup
+Types of Email Popups

 The standard email popup is the one that you generally come across on different websites.
 It is a small window that appears on the top of the web page content.
 It is used to collect email addresses by displaying relevant offers such as free shipping, gift, discount, etc. These are often displayed by tracking visitors’ digital footprint to present them with a more personalized offer.

-Side messages often appear on either the left or right side of the screen in a way that doesn’t cover the web page content.
+Side messages often appear on either the left or right side of the screen in a way that doesn’t cover the web page content completely.
 These are great for delivering on-site messages without interrupting the user experience.
 So, if you want to capture email addresses without disturbing your visitors, side messages are ideal for that purpose.

 Fullscreen popups cover the entire screen and are often not preferred by marketers.
-If you really want to get the visitors’ attention, you might want to take the entire screen.
+If you really want to grab the visitors’ attention, you might want to take the entire screen.
 Basically, these popups look like landing pages.
-By eliminating all the distractions, you can target your audience using fullscreen email popups.
+By eliminating all the distractions, you can target your audience using fullscreen popups.

 These popup bars stick to the top or bottom of your screen and are often used to make announcements.
 Similar to the side messages, these are designed in a way so that the visitors can browse the website without any interruptions.
 If you want to send site-wide messages without disturbing the visitors or forcing them to interact with your overlay, these are perfect.

-15 Amazing Email Popup Designs (Examples)
+40+ Amazing Email Popup Designs (Examples)